Deadly Multi-Car Accident on Nashville Interstate

 Shift workers reported that 36 percent are more likely to drive drowsy a few days per month than normal daytime workers, who only reported at 25 percent.
 A study in Australia showed that being awake for 18 hours and then driving was the same as having a 0.05 percent BAC, and staying awake for a full 24 hours equated to a 0.10 percent BAC.

-Call a Nashville Car Accident Attorney
+Call a Nashville Car Accident Lawyer

-If you or someone that you know has been injured in a car accident in or around the Nashville area, reach out to the personal injury attorneys at Calhoun Law, PLC.
+If you or someone that you know has been injured in a car accident in or around the Nashville area, reach out to the personal injury lawyers at Calhoun Law, PLC.
 We are prepared to help you in any way that we can.